 - Personality – Extraverts tend to be more social and are more likely to take risks, therefore they may be more likely to respond to fraudulent communications.
 Individuals who are more open and conscientious are more likely to share information online and respond to authority (see research on this here and here).

-- Motivation – Individuals who are tired or lack motivation are more likely to be influenced (read more here).
+- Motivation – Individuals who are tired or lack motivation are more likely to be influenced.

-- Attention – ‘Urgent’ communications provoking fear and threat can cause individuals to overlook the giveaway signs of fraud, e.g. the source of the email, poor grammar and spelling (see here for more information).
+- Attention – ‘Urgent’ communications provoking fear and threat can cause individuals to overlook the giveaway signs of fraud, e.g. the source of the email, poor grammar, and spelling.

 - Email load – Research has also found that individuals were more likely to respond to phishing emails when they have a large number of emails to respond to.

-In a new guide produced by CREST, we outline the main approaches to phishing and the reasons people click on phishing links.
+In a new CREST guide, we outline the main approaches to phishing and the reasons people click on phishing links, covering:

 - Different types of phishing techniques – the approaches used to target individuals and companies